Generalizable LLM Learning of Graph Synthetic Data with Post-training Alignment: Results

-Finally, we note there are differences between the two model families in how well they generalize with RL. \textsc{Llama-3.1-8B-Instruct} sometimes leverages RL fine-tuning more effectively on certain tasks; however, it also comes with a high variance of decreasing certain tasks' performance.
+Finally, we note there are differences between the two model families in how well they generalize with alignment. \textsc{Llama-3.1-8B-Instruct} sometimes leverages post-training alignment more effectively on certain tasks; however, it also comes with a high variance of decreasing certain tasks' performance.
 For instance, compared to a performance increase standard error of 0.1 for \textsc{Qwen2.5-7B-Instruct} trained with GRPO, \textsc{Llama-3.1-8B-Instruct} has a standard error of more than 0.46.

-Overall, both RL-trained LLMs show mixed yet encouraging results on real-world tasks with clear successes in certain scenarios, revealing the task-specific nature of RL successes and generalization from synthetic to real-world problems.
+Overall, both post-training aligned LLMs show mixed yet encouraging results on real-world tasks with clear successes in certain scenarios, revealing the task-specific nature of post-training alignment successes and generalization from synthetic to real-world problems.